willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### I cannot direct input (controllers, gamepad, mouse/keyboard) into mixed reality

 When you put on your headset, input should automatically get toggled to your mixed reality experience via your headset's presence sensor.
-You will know input is being directed to your headset because a blue bar will appear on your desktop like so:
+You will know input is being directed to your headset because a blue bar will appear on your desktop:

 ![Windows Desktop with input being directed to headset](images/1050px-windowsy.png)

 If input doesn't get toggled automatically, you will need to manually toggle input to your headset.
-You can do this by typing **Windows Key + Y** on your keyboard (and the same to toggle input back to the Desktop)
+You can do this by typing **Windows Key + Y** on your keyboard (and the same to toggle input back to the Desktop).

 ### Learn Mixed Reality didn't run on first launch, and I went right into the Windows Mixed Reality home